“College Student Leaders Who Changed the World” Speaker Series

 Past Speakers Include

-Fifty Five years ago African American students sat down at lunch counters in college towns across the south, bringing Jim Crow laws to an end.
+Fifty-five years ago African American students sat down at lunch counters in college towns across the south, bringing Jim Crow laws to an end.
 Most were arrested, but 29 Alabama State College students were removed from school for participating in the sit-ins.
-The subsequent lawsuit lead to the landmark legal decision in Dixon vs State of Alabama Board of Education (1961) that extended due process protection to students.
+The subsequent lawsuit led to the landmark legal decision in Dixon vs State of Alabama Board of Education (1961) that extended due process protection to students.
 Three student activist leaders of the Alabama State College student sit-in movement joined our campus for a week-long series of university-wide events exploring student protest as a vehicle for affecting social change and leadership, hosted by the Educational Leadership and Policy Studies (ELPS) Department, Office of Multicultural Student Life, Center for Leadership & Service, and the United Residence Hall Council.*

 Avon Rollins, Robert Booker, and The Knoxville Sit-ins (2016)

-The Leadership Studies Minor hosted a short film about Knoxville during the Civil Rights Movement, followed by a 2 person panel of student activists from the 1960s Knoxville Sit-ins–Avon Rollins and Robert Booker, student leaders in the 1960s Knoxville Sit-ins for racial justice and each since served as the Executive Director of the Beck Cultural Center.
+The Leadership Studies Minor hosted a short film about Knoxville during the Civil Rights Movement, followed by a 2-person panel of student activists from the 1960s Knoxville Sit-ins–Avon Rollins and Robert Booker, student leaders in the 1960s Knoxville Sit-ins for racial justice and each since served as the Executive Director of the Beck Cultural Center.
 Bob Booker–the student government president at Knoxville College who launched Knoxville’s sit-in Movement–and Avon Rollins, Jr–a high school student who joined the protest, eventually integrated UTK, and worked with SNCC on the Freedom Rides and Freedom Summers—discussed their experiences and lessons learned as student leaders who changed our world.
 Speakers included Kimberly Hill, a doctoral candidate in the Higher Education Administration program who arranged the speakers.
 This was Mr. Rollins last public appearance.

 Chris Young – First Day in the Trump Administration’s Department of Agriculture (2017)